felixruponen/muh-scripts/README.md

 muh-scripts
 ===========

-All kinds of scripts for shits and giggles
+All kinds of scripts I made for some small tasks